 Consents stored in an XDS Affinity Domain are also governed by privacy policies.
 The content of a Patient Privacy Policy Acknowledgement Document may itself contain sensitive information.
 For example, a terminally ill patient may decide that his prognosis should not be shared with his family members, but that other information may be.
 Sharing the Patient Privacy Policy Acknowledgement Document with family members would potentially inform them of a negative prognosis.
-Thus the confidentialityCode placed on Patient Privacy Policy Acknowledgement Documents must be appropriately assigned (e.g., most will be assigned the broadest use confidentialityCode).
+Thus the confidentialityCode placed on Patient Privacy Policy

+5465 Acknowledgement Documents must be appropriately assigned (e.g., most will be assigned the broadest use confidentialityCode).

-- However, Patient Privacy Policy Acknowledgement Documents stored in the clear on media (XDM), or transmitted through XDR, should not contain sensitive information.
-The rationale is that the receiver of the information must be able to read the consent that was used to share this information in order to understand how they must treat the information with respect to their own Patient Privacy Policies. - Implementation of Patient Privacy Policies within a healthcare environment has different considerations and risks than implementing similar access control policies within other non-treatment environments.
-This is for the simple reason that failing to provide access to critical healthcare information has the risk of causing serious injury or death to a patient.
+However, Patient Privacy Policy Acknowledgement Documents stored in the clear on media (XDM), or transmitted through XDR, should not contain sensitive information.
+The rationale is that the receiver of the information must be able to read the consent that was used to share this

+5470 information in order to understand how they must treat the information with respect to their own Patient Privacy Policies.

+Implementation of Patient Privacy Policies within a healthcare environment has different considerations and risks than implementing similar access control policies within other non-treatment environments.
+This is for the simple reason that failing to provide access to critical

+5475 healthcare information has the risk of causing serious injury or death to a patient.
 This risk must be balanced against the risk of prosecution or lawsuit due to accidental or malicious disclosure of private information.
-The XDS Affinity Domain should take care in writing their Patient Privacy Policies to avoid this. - One mitigation strategy that is often adopted in healthcare provides accountability through audit controls.
+The XDS Affinity Domain should take care in writing their Patient Privacy Policies to avoid this.

+One mitigation strategy that is often adopted in healthcare provides accountability through audit 5480 controls.
 That is to say that the healthcare providers are trusted not to abuse their access to private information, but that this is followed up by a policy of monitoring healthcare provider accesses to private information to ensure that abuse does not occur.
 This strategy reduces the risk of serious death or injury due to lack of access to critical healthcare information, at the increased risk of disclosure of private information.
-This is why the ITI Technical Committee created the Audit Trail and Node Authentication (ATNA) Integration profile, and furthermore, why that profile is a - Another risk that must be resolved by an affinity domain is how to address the issues of sharing truly sensitive information in a registry (e.g., psychology documents).
-One strategy that might be recommended is that truly sensitive data not be shared within the XDS Affinity Domain; directed communications using XDR or XDM may be more appropriate.
+This is why the ITI Technical Committee created the recommended is that truly sensitive data not be shared within the XDS Affinity Domain; directed communications using XDR or XDM may be more appropriate.